cmcramer/cmc-silverstripe-helpers/README.md

 	- CmcHtmlTextHelper - various helper functions for chopping HTML strings
 	- CmcNumberFormat - helper for formatting numbers
 	- CmcQuickCache - helper for caching data read from third party web services
-	- CmcStringHelper - functions for formatting strings
+	- CmcStringHelper - functions for cleaning and comparing strings

 Model (DataObjects)
 	- CmcExternalLink - DataObject with Title, Description, Url field for saving external links.
 Used with LinkList